Maylands

 What types of infrastructure projects are impacting Maylands?

-Infrastructure development impacting Maylands spans multiple sectors including Communities, Precincts & Urban Renewal, Residential Development, and Energy, among others.
+Infrastructure development impacting Maylands spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Transport & Logistics, among others.

 What is the scale of infrastructure investment impacting Maylands?

-Infrastructure investment analysis indicates significant investment of approximately $618 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Maylands vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $3.1 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Maylands vicinity.

 How does Maylands's infrastructure development compare to other areas?